Jump to the content

 No. Please only cite publications that are already in print, have been accepted for publication or have at least been submitted to a publishing house.
 Please cite submitted publications without naming the journal or publishing house on your publication list.
 In the latter case you must include the acknowledgement of receipt from the publisher; in case of publications that have been accepted, please include the letter of acceptance from the publisher.
 Any other works cited on the list will be deleted.

 Exception: Your dissertation may be cited as a key publication even if you have not yet submitted it to a publisher.
+You may cite your dissertation as a key publication even if you have not yet submitted it to a publisher.
 If you wish to cite your dissertation as a key publication but have not yet submitted it for printing, please upload the original manuscript of your doctoral thesis.

 You yourself should choose the key publications from your publications.
 You should choose works which present your most important academic results.
 In cases of multiple authorship you should select those to which you have made a major contribution.
 When choosing key publications we recommend including works that reflect your more recent publication activity.